InfraSIM/docs/docs/configuration.rst

 Virtual Server Configuration file
 ------------------------------------------------

-There's one central virtual server configuration file which is /etc/infrasim/infrasim.yml (`source code <https://github.com/InfraSIM/infrasim-compute/blob/master/template/infrasim.yml>`_).
+There's one central virtual server configuration file which is **/etc/infrasim/infrasim.yml** (`source code <https://github.com/InfraSIM/infrasim-compute/blob/master/template/infrasim.yml>`_).
 All adjustable parameters are defined in this file.
-This is only one place if you want to customize or make adjustment on the virtual server node.
-While not all the options are explicitly listed in this file for purpose of simplicity.
-However there's one example configuration file - /etc/infrasim.full.yml.example (`source code <https://github.com/InfraSIM/infrasim-compute/blob/master/etc/infrasim.full.yml.example>`_) - listed all supported parameters and definitions.
-By referring content in example file, you can modify real file infrasim.yml and then restart infrasim-main service, new properties will take effect.
+This is the only file to modify if you want to customize or make adjustment on the virtual server node.
+While not all supported options are explicitly listed in this file for purpose of simplicity.
+However there's one example configuration file - **/etc/infrasim.full.yml.example** (`source code <https://github.com/InfraSIM/infrasim-compute/blob/master/etc/infrasim.full.yml.example>`_) - listed all supported parameters and definitions.
+By referring content in example file, you can modify real file infrasim.yml and then restart infrasim-main service and then new properties will take effect.

 Here's full list of the example configuration file; every single key-value pair is supported to be add/modify in your real-in-use infrasim.yml::